 Our legal duties

-If you are facing homelessness please contact us immediately as we need to make a full assessment of your situation.
-The law says we have different duties to help people, depending on their individual situation.
+If you are homeless or are threatened with homelessness within 56 days please contact Housing Options Service Trafford (HOST) immediately as we need to make a full assessment of your situation.
+The law says that we have different duties to help and advise you dependent on your individual situation.

 Are you eligible for assistance?

-Before we can offer you help with your homeless application the Housing Options Service must ensure that you are eligible for assistance.
+Before we can offer you any assistance we must first ensure that you are eligible.

 The law says there are four groups of people we cannot help, except to give housing advice.
 We will not be able to carry on with your homeless application if any of the points listed below apply to you: